2026.01.c

 encryptionKeyResourceId | Object | ID of encryption key. |

-To perform this operation, the client must belong to a group that has been assigned the Consumer, Contributor, RI Admin, or Data Bridge Admin roles.
+To perform this operation, the client must have the IC-VPN entitlement and belong to a group that has been assigned the Admin, Consumer, Contributor, or Data Bridge Admin roles.

 {